AlexanderPuckhaber/cs3300t2p2-docs/markdown/future_work.md

 ## Future Work

-These are the features we didn't quite get to:
+These are the features we didn't quite get to

 ### Additional Functionality
 - The "Edit" interface does not currently support changing the item's image.
 This could easily be added.